-As for my own education, I'm an RN qualified with a BSN, MSN/MS, and MPH.
-In order to become an RN, soon after graduating from high school I attended a three-year diploma program at St. Francis Hospital in Evantston, IL.
-I later returned to school to get my Bachelor's of Science in Nursing (BSN) and soon afterwards got my Master's of Science in Nursing (MSN) and a second Master's in Health Education (MS) in a combined program, by putting in an extra year and writing a thesis.
-Finally I got my Master's of Public Health (MPH) at University of Illinois (Chicago) School of Public Health, where I wrote a final paper on the History of Mastectomy in order to graduate.
+I'm a Registered Nurse, with a BSN, MSN/MS, and MPH.
+Soon after graduating from high school, I attended a 3-year Nursing diploma program at St. Francis Hospital in Evanston, IL.
+After raising a family, I returned to school to receive a Bachelor's of Science in Nursing (BSN) followed by a Master's of Science in Nursing (MSN) and a Master's in Health Education (MS) in a combined program where I put in an extra year and wrote a thesis.
+A few years later, I received a Master's of Public Health (MPH) from the University of Illinois (Chicago) School of Public Health, with a final paper on The History of Mastectomy.

-All of these education programs introduced me to the world of chronic disease; it was from my classes, but more importantly from my clinical work with patients subjected to the disease, that I chose to focus my future work on diabetes.
+My extensive education introduced me to the world of chronic disease.
+From this start and from clinical work with patients subjected to chronic disease, I chose to focus on diabetes.

-I've also authored countless segments for various publications, the two most relevant and ongoing being for the Senior Voice and an ongoing series of articles entitled Project Sugar.
-I also hosted a long-ago radio show called Politics of Health, which basically discussed XXX.
-At the bottom of the page, you can find links to some transcripts of Politics of Health and PDFs of some of my Project Sugar publications.
+I have written for publications including the Senior Voice and an ongoing series of articles entitled Project Sugar.
+I presented The Politics of Health in a radio show and at the bottom of the page, you can find links to some of those radio shows, as well as PDFs of some of my Project Sugar publications.

 I raised a family while earning my degrees and have the ongoing support of my adult children as I continue my career and passion of prediabetes and diabetes self management education.